 - If you have someone waiting for you while you take your lesson, they can sit in The Lodge Bar & Kitchen.
 It is also a great spot for after your lesson for a drink to warm up.

-Thank you for reading this article ‘Learn to Ski or Snowboard in London‘, I hope it helped you prepared and answered your questions for your visit at The Snow Centre, Hemel Hempstead.
+Thank you for reading this article on ‘Learn to Ski or Snowboard in London’.
+I hope it helped answer any questions you may have had before visiting.

 Remember have a great time!!!!